HankyuJang/HankyuJang.github.io/_pages/about.md

 PhD Research
 ======
-My focus is machine learning on graphs (or graph mining), such as social networks and people-to-people contact networks.
+My PhD research was in machine learning on graphs (or graph mining), such as social networks and people-to-people contact networks.
 Graph mining includes learning representations (e.g., node or graph level), link prediction (e.g., recommender system), node classification (e.g., predicting the onset of disease on the patient network), and information diffusion (e.g., the understanding spread of infectious disease such as COVID-19).
 I also have experience developing methods for submodular function optimization and applying them to detect infection sources of outbreaks - a collaborative work with Georgia Tech and University of Virginia members.
 Finally, I have developed agent-based simulators to propose intervention strategies to slow down the spread of target infectious diseases ([COVID-19 simulator](https://github.com/HankyuJang/Dialysis_COVID19)).

 Extracurricular activities
 ======
 In my free time, I enjoy playing musical instruments, such as classical guitar (me, playing Kleine Romanze at a concert during college: [youtube](https://youtu.be/gUUJiO6dBcM)).
+I like trying out new sports.
+I started indoor climing recently.
 I'm a runner - I run outdoors regularly, with my Garmin forerunner running watch.
 I run half marathons regularly.
 - 2022 Hot Cider Half Marathon Finishline [youtube](https://youtu.be/X_K269BE1C0?t=5678), Record [record](https://results.truetimeracing.com/MyResults.aspx?uid=16535-1068-2-77770&yt=1)